buzzfeed/sso/docs/quickstart.md

 Config those files per the instructions in http://./quickstart.md#docker-and-docker-compose-provisioning

-Execute the containers by running the `quickstart.sh` script, and run a `docker ps` to see all four containers are up.
+Execute the containers by running the `sudo quickstart.sh` script, and run a `docker ps` to see all four containers are up.

 ![StartScript](images/start-script.jpg)